NatLibFi/finna-solr/README.md

         systemctl daemon-reload
         systemctl enable solr

-9. In init-based systems, start Solr with command:
+9. In init-based systems, start and stop Solr with commands:

         service solr start

+        service solr stop

-10. In systemd-based systems, start Solr with command:
+10. In systemd-based systems, start and stop Solr with commands:

         systemctl start solr

+        systemctl stop solr

 11. Check the logs at vufind/logs for any errors